AdrianVG27/TestMind/README.en.md

 GEMINI_API_KEY=your_api_key_here
 ```

-The system uses the **Gemini 1.5 Flash** model, optimized via a specific *System Prompt* to ensure the response is always a valid JSON compatible with our database structure.
+The system uses the **Gemini 3.1 Flash Lite** model, optimized via a specific *System Prompt* to ensure the response is always a valid JSON compatible with our database structure.

 ---